Cuppixx/using-grapheneos.io/README.md

 <li><b>Orbot</b> – for routing traffic through Tor when needed</li>
 </ul>

-These three cover a lot of bases when it comes to digital hygiene and peace of mind.<br>
+These three cover a lot of bases when it comes to digital hygiene and peace of mind.<br><br>
 Orbot is an app you can probably skip if you don't need secure routing, and Aegis isn't necessary unless you use 2FA codes — but Bitwarden should really be a staple in every setup.
 I personally use Aegis alongside Bitwarden so that if something ever happened to my Bitwarden account, my passwords and 2FA codes wouldn't both be lost at the same time.
 Plus, I just really like Aegis's design — it feels clean and straightforward.
 In the end, it mostly comes down to personal preference.<br><br>
 GrapheneOS doesn't ship with voice input out of the box, and most keyboards either require network access or lack features.
 That's why I use <b>FUTO Keyboard</b> — it offers offline speech-to-text, solid typing feel, and keeps your data fully local.
 It's one of the few keyboards that hits the sweet spot of usability and privacy.<br><br>
 <b>Thunderbird</b> is still relatively new on mobile as of writing this.
 It merged with <b>K-9 Mail</b>, though both remain available as separate apps.
 While Thunderbird is coming along nicely, if you feel dissatisfied or just want to explore your options, K-9 Mail is still actively maintained and worth considering — in fact, some users may find it even more polished for mobile at this stage.<br><br>